nautobot/nautobot/nautobot/docs/configuration/optional-settings.md

 Environment Variable: `NAUTOBOT_CONFIG_CONTEXT_DYNAMIC_GROUPS_ENABLED`

-If `True`, it will be possible to apply Config Context objects to devices and vms via Dynamic Group membership.
+If `True`, it will be possible to apply Config Context objects to Devices and Virtual Machines via Dynamic Group membership.
 When set to `False` this behavior will not be available.

 !!! warning
     With a large number of dynamic groups this could invoke a performance pentalty when processing Config Contexts.